James Kent (Ltd)

 c.1970's

-In 1989 the James Kent was purchased by M. R. Hadida Ltd., (owners of Hadida Fine Bone China Ltd.) and the company was renamed James Kent (1989) Ltd.
+In 1989 the James Kent business was purchased by M. R. Hadida Ltd., (owners of Hadida Fine Bone China Ltd.) and the company was renamed James Kent (1989) Ltd.

 The backstamps are very similar to the earlier ones and so can be confusing.
 Any marks with "Collectors Chintz", "100 Year Anniversary", "Limited Edition" belong to this later period of operation.